Police in Portugal resume search for Madeleine McCann, British child missing since 2007

 “More detailed information on the background is not being released at this time for investigative tactical reasons,” the statement said.

-In mid-2020, German officials said a 45-year-old German citizen, identified by media as Christian Brueckner, who was in the Algarve in 2007, was a suspect in the case.
-Brueckner has denied any involvement.

-The case stirred worldwide interest for several years, with reports of sightings of her stretching as far away as Australia, along with a slew of books and television documentaries about the case.
+The case of Madeleine McCann stirred worldwide interest for several years, with reports of sightings of her stretching as far away as Australia, along with a slew of books and television documentaries about the case.

 Rewards for finding Madeleine, who would now be 20, reached several million dollars.